GRACE

 Director of Photography

-Kat White is an award-winning cinematographer working in narrative, music video, and commercial content.
+An award-winning cinematographer, Katharine White works in narrative, music video, and commercial content.
 She is especially driven to tell stories about anti-heroes, underdogs, and marginalized characters.
-Her work has appeared in publications such as Glamour, Entertainment Weekly, AltPress, Billboard, FADER, Refinery29, Complex UK, Kerrang!, NME, and Stereogum, and has been viewed by millions of people online.
+White’s work has appeared in publications such as Glamour, Entertainment Weekly, AltPress, Billboard, FADER, Refinery29, Complex UK, Kerrang!, NME, and Stereogum, and has been viewed by millions of people online.
 In 2021/2022 she was honored to be selected as an ASC Vision Mentee.

 • Jamie Brewer